 Sierra Leone: Informing Resilient Recovery Policy, Planning and Investments in Freetown

-On 14 August 2017, Freetown experienced one of its most severe landslides and flooding to date.
-The event caused human suffering and destruction of infrastructure.
+On 14 August 2017, Freetown experienced one of its most severe landslides and floods.
+The event caused human suffering and widespread destruction of infrastructure.
 The Government of Sierra Leone requested support for the implementation of the Government's Resilient Recovery and Preparedness Program, building on the ACP-EU NDRR Program-financed Damage and Loss Assessment and the Multi-Hazard and Risk Assessment.

-The ACP-EU NDRR Project will inform the implementation of the $10 million World Bank-financed Freetown Emergency Recovery Program, which focuses on building back better infrastructure damaged by the disaster.
+The ACP-EU NDRR Project informed the implementation of the $10 million World Bank-financed Freetown Emergency Recovery Program, which focuses on building back better infrastructure damaged by the disaster.

-The project will be implemented in close coordination with government counterparts.
-The main counterparts for Component 1 is the Office of National Security, and the counterparts for Component 2 are the Office of National Security, the Freetown City Council, the Ministry of Lands, Housing and Environment, the National Protected Areas Authority, and the Environmental Protection Agency.
+The project was implemented in close coordination with government counterparts including: the Office of National Security, and the counterparts and the Office of National Security, the Freetown City Council, the Ministry of Lands, Housing and Environment, the National Protected Areas Authority, and the Environmental Protection Agency.

 Window of Action